Mass Save Program’s $10,000 Whole-Home Rebate

 Don’t Forget To Take Advantage of The Mass Save Heat Loan!

-Depending on your situation, you may qualify for Mass Save’s heat loan.
-If you choose to take advantage of the heat loan, you’ll gain access to the following benefits:
+Depending on your situation, you may qualify for Mass Save’s HEAT Loan.
+If you choose to take advantage of the HEAT Loan, you’ll gain access to the following benefits:

-- 0% financing for up to 7 years
+• 0% financing for up to 7 years

-Which Heat Pump Systems are Covered by the 2022 Mass Save Program Rebates?
+Which Heat Pump Systems are Covered by the 2024 Mass Save Program Rebates?

-Whether you’re a customer with existing ductwork looking to update your current heating system, or looking for a whole home solution that best fits your needs; chances are you qualify for the 2022 Mass Save Program rebates.
+Whether you’re a customer with existing ductwork looking to update your current heating system, or looking for a whole home solution that best fits your needs; chances are you qualify for the 2024 Mass Save Program rebates.

 Not sure if you’re best suited for a ducted or ductless system in your home?
 Let’s take a look at some of the differences between the two so you can get a better idea of what’ll best work for your situation.